Talend/helm-charts-public/README.md

 helm search talend
 ```

-and then use the classic `install` command in order to install the chart into your favorite kubernetes cluster.
+and then use the classic `helm install` command in order to install the chart into your favorite kubernetes cluster.